Robert Herrick (poet): Early life

 Born in Cheapside, London, Robert Herrick was the seventh child and fourth son of Julia Stone and Nicholas Herrick, a prosperous goldsmith.
-He was named after an uncle, Robert Herrick (or Heyrick), a prosperous Member of Parliament (MP) for Leicester, who had bought the land Greyfriars Abbey stood on after Henry VIII's dissolution in the mid-16th century.
+He was named after an uncle, Robert Herrick (or Heyrick), a prosperous Member of Parliament (MP) for Leicester, who had bought the land Greyfriars Abbey stood on after its dissolution by Henry VIII in the mid-16th century.
 Nicholas Herrick died in a fall from a fourth-floor window in November 1592, when Robert was a year old (whether this was suicide remains unclear).

 The tradition that Herrick received his education at Westminster is based on the words "beloved Westminster" in his poem "Tears to Thamesis", but the allusion is to the city, not the school.
 It is more likely that he, like his uncle's children, attended The Merchant Taylors' School.
 In 1607 he became apprenticed to his other uncle, Sir William Herrick, a goldsmith and jeweller to the king.
 The apprenticeship ended after only six years, when Herrick, aged 22, gained admission at St John's College, Cambridge.
 He later migrated to Trinity Hall, graduating in 1617.
 Herrick became a member of the Sons of Ben, a group centred on an admiration for the works of Ben Jonson, to whom he wrote at least five poems.
 Herrick was ordained into the Church of England in 1623 and in 1629 became the vicar of Dean Prior in Devonshire.